qpwo/dentata/README.md

 // or:
 // import { Dentata } from 'dentata';

-const dentata = new Dentata({array: [5,6,7], nested: {objects: {are: 'fine'}}})
+// Make a new data tree.
+The root cursor is just like any other cursor. const dentata = new Dentata({array: [5,6,7], nested: {objects: {are: 'fine'}}})

-const arrayCursor = dentata.select('array')
+// Select some cursors inside the tree: const arrayCursor = dentata.select('array')
 // `s` is an alias for `select` const areCursor = dentata.s('nested').s('objects').s('are')

-arrayCursor.onChange((next, last) => console.log('array changed from', last,  'to',  next))
-areCursor.onChange((next, last) => console.log('are changed from', last,  'to',  next))
-dentata.onChange((next, last) => console.log('entire tree changed from', last,  'to',  next))
+// We'll just log changes to our cursors.
+More useful onChangers would update UI or trigger server actions or recalculate a value or whatever. arrayCursor.onChange((next, last) => console.log('array changed from', last,  'to',  next)) areCursor.onChange((next, last) => console.log('are changed from', last,  'to',  next)) dentata.onChange((next, last) => console.log('entire tree changed from', last,  'to',  next))

+// Listeners are not triggered if the data is equal according to Dentata.deepEquals dentata.set({array: [5,6,7], nested: {objects: {are: 'fine'}}})

 arrayCursor.apply(last => [...last, 8])
 // log: array changed from [ 5, 6, 7 ] to [ 5, 6, 7, 8 ]